 - The crawl spaces must be enclosed and vented and meet all requirements and the job site conditions must be correct.
 Insulation of the floor in the crawl space is recommended.

 - Temperatures must stay above -15°C (0°F) and below 60°C (140°F).

 Yes, NEPTUNE is compatible with embedded water-based radiant floor heating systems.
 You should ensure the radiant heat surface temperature does not exceed 30°C (85°F).
 For more details, please refer to the installation manual.

 NEPTUNE installation allows up to 25 m (80 ft), in either direction, or over an area of 620 m2 (6400 sqft) with no unsightly transition moldings needed as long as the flooring can freely move.
 Make sure to respect the expansion space around the perimeters of the room.
-If planks expansion gap should be 6 mm (1/4″), if tiles expansion gap should be 8 mm (5/16”).
+For planks, the expansion gap should be 6 mm, for tiles 8 mm.

 As long as you are within the limit that does not require transition strips, unsightly door transitions are fortunately not required either!
 NEPTUNE installation allows up to 25 m (80 ft) in either direction, or over an area of 620 m2 (6400 sqft) with no transition moldings needed.
 Make sure to respect the expansion space around the perimeters of the room.
 If planks expansion gap should be 6 mm (1/4″), if tiles expansion gap should be 8 mm (5/16”).

 Although NEPTUNE, thanks to it rigidity, hides minor subfloor imperfections, the subfloor must be clean and level to 5mm (3/16”) within a 3 m (10 ft) span.

 For installation over existing tile, you would need a self-leveling compound to fill in low grouted joint areas.